ericjanto/personal-blog/content/posts/articles/2020-11-26-understanding-graph-algorithms-I.md

 We can use this to:

 1. Check whether a graph is planar given the number of edges $|E|$ and the number of vertices $|V|$.
 The graph is planar if the inequality remains true.
-2. Given the information that a graph is planar, we can use the criterium to obtain a quite tight upper bound for the number of edges.
+2. Given the information that a graph is planar, we can use the criterion to obtain a quite tight upper bound for the number of edges.
 Looking at the inequality, that number will asymptotically be the same as the number of vertices for planar graphs.

 ## References and Further Reading